A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Introduction

 Various outcome types have been considered in the SMART design literature.
-For example, both \citet{ld04} and \citet{murphy05a} considered primary analysis of SMART design with continuous outcomes; details about related sample size calculations under a variety of research questions were given by \citet{oetting11}.
-These sample size calculations were further extended to cover binary outcomes by \citet{Ghosh2015}.
-Binary outcomes from a SMART were analyzed previously via likelihood-based methods by \citet{tms00}.
-A lot of attention in the literature was focussed on analysis of survival outcomes in a SMART \citep{wt04,wt06,fw08,zhao11,kidwell2013} and associated sample size calculations \citep{fw09,Li_Murphy2011}.
-Composite outcomes were considered by \citet{lizotte12} and \citet{Wang2012}.
-However, to the best of our knowledge, no one has developed any method for analyzing ordinal outcomes in a SMART design context till date, even though the outcomes of interest in many clinical and behavioral settings are measured in an ordinal scale and the methodologies to analyze such data in non-SMART context are available for decades \citep[e.g.,][]{Agresti1980}.
-The need for analysis methods to deal with ordinal outcomes in a SMART design has recently been acknowledged by \citet{Liu2014}.
-The current article aims to address this critical knowledge gap in the literature.
+For example, both \cite{ld04} and \citet{murphy05a} considered primary analysis of SMART design with continuous outcomes; details about related sample size calculations under a variety of research questions were given by \citet{oetting11}.
+These sample size calculations were further extended to cover binary outcomes by \cite{Ghosh2015}, noninferiority and equivalence SMART by \cite{Ghosh2020noninfi}, pilot SMART by \cite{yan2021sample}.
+Binary outcomes from a SMART were analyzed previously via likelihood-based methods by \citet{tms00} and recently a new simple data analytic approach was also proposed by \citet{Kidwell2018binary}.
+A lot of attention in the literature was focused on analysis of survival outcomes in a SMART \citep{kidwell2013} and associated sample size calculations \citep{Li_Murphy2011}.
+Composite outcomes were considered by \citet{Wang2012}.
+However, to the best of our knowledge, the literature on methods for analyzing ordinal outcomes in a SMART design till date is quite sparse, even though the outcomes of interest in many clinical and behavioral settings are measured in an ordinal scale and the methodologies to analyze such data in non-SMART context are available for decades \citep[e.g.,][]{Agresti1980}.
+The need for analysis methods to deal with ordinal outcomes in a SMART design has been acknowledged by \citet{Liu2014} for a long time. \citet{Zhao15a} proposed a classification-based optimization method that may be used to estimate optimal DTRs of ordinal outcomes, however the method was for analyzing observational data rather than SMART data.
+Our method is vastly different, whereby we employ an ordinal measure of association, the generalized odds ratio ($GOR$) \citep{Agresti1980}, that is interpretable and easy to use for practitioners.
+We will defer the explanation of $GOR$ to a later section.